CharlyCMz/films-management/readme.md

-# Prueba Backend - NodeJs
+# Films Management - NodeJs
 ## Project Introduction
 ### The Biz-Nation Technical Assessment
 In this test we aim to develop an API to explore the system given by knowing and modifying the characters that compose it and understanding which movies have participated.
 On the other hand, you will need to expose the information so that any frontend can consume it using a MVC model with REST structure.